awsdocs/aws-client-vpn-user-guide/doc_source/windows.md

 1. Choose **Import from File** and select the configuration file that you received from your Client VPN administrator\.

-1. Choose the connection profile to begin the connection\.
+1. To begin the connection, choose the connection profile\.